 Terrain: Sandy beach

-You are only allowed to enter the water on the north beach.
-The area around Pinnacle Rock is the principal snorkeling site, where humans can share the ocean with speedy penguins, playful sea lions, curious reef sharks, rays, and tropical fish species.
-This is a highly recommended activity – one of the best snorkel sites at Galapagos.
+For snorkelers, you are only allowed to enter the water on the north beach.
+The principal snorkeling site is around Pinnacle Rock.
+Here lucky tourists share the ocean with speedy penguins, playful sea lions, curious reef sharks, rays, and tropical fish species.
+This is a highly recommended activity – one of the best snorkel sites at the Galapagos islands.

-A short trail also runs through mangroves to the south beach, where sea turtles nest from January to March, and reef sharks and rays can often be see in the shallow waters.
-No swimming is allowed but wildlife can be observed from the shore.
+For those on the beach, the options are to sunbathe or swim.
+Explorers can also follow the short trail leads through mangroves to the south beach.
+This is where sea turtles nest from January to March, and reef sharks and rays can often be see in the shallow waters.
+Although no swimming is allowed on the north beach, wildlife can usually be observed from the shore.

-Also keep your eyes peeled to the sky, for circling Galapagos hawks, or Blue footed boobies diving like bullets to catch fish.
+From the beach, also keep your eyes peeled to the sky.
+Galapagos hawks may be observed circling high above, while Blue footed boobies dive like bullets to catch fish.

-Some of the possible underwater species to look out for include: Green Sea Turtles, Sea lions, Whitetip reef sharks, and colorful reef fish such as King Angelfish, Parrotfish, Hogfish and Rays.
-On a really lucky day you might even spot a Hammerhead shark cruising through.
+Some of the underwater highlights to look out for include: Green Sea Turtles, Sea lions, Whitetip reef sharks, Barracudas, sea horses, Moray Eel, Octopus and colorful reef fish such as King Angelfish, Parrotfish, Hogfish and Rays.
+On a really lucky day you might even spot a Galapagos Scalloped Hammerhead shark cruising on through.

 Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.